Video Game: The Age Of Decadence

 and built on the Torque engine.
 The website can be found here.

-Currently has a combat demo, showing off its rather versatile Turn Based Combat
+Currently has a combat demo, showing off its rather versatile Turn-Based Combat

-, and has plans for a "true" demo and actual game in development.
+, and has plans for a "true" demo and actual game in development. the game is now on Steam in Early Access.

 Tropes featured in Age of Decadence include: